AdaCore/gnatcoll-core/docs/building.rst

   Generally speaking, we do not recommend using paths with spaces, since such a setup often introduces complications.

+*--enable-gpl*
+  GNATCOLL provides interfaces to libraries that are licensed under the Full GNU Public License.
+This means that, should you choose to distribute your application to anyone, it must be free software and have a GPL-compatible license.

+  To avoid ambiguities, these interfaces are disabled by default, unless you provide the `--enable-gpl` switch to configure.

+  This currently only impacts `GNATCOLL.Readline`.

 Special support exists in GNATColl for the gtk+ graphical toolkit.
 The `configure` command will attempt to find the installation directory for this toolkit by using the `pkg-config` command, which must therefore be